nikogura/nikogura.com/NikOguraResume.md

 *(Wait, you keep an OpenStack installer on your keychain?
 Yup.
 Because I can.)*

 ## Containers 'n Stuff
 Been there, done that.
 I wrote something funky to do local container orchestration for Apple.
 This was before Docker Compose was really stable.
-Now I use Docker's version, cos it's public and awesome.
+Now I recommend we all just Docker's version, cos it's open source and awesome.

 I've written tools to build container's locally, and deploy them to the cloud.
 Piece of cake.
 You can rapidly prototype locally, and deploy in a snap.
 Isn't that what this is all about?

 Here's an example.  [https://github.com/nikogura/boxpile](https://github.com/nikogura/boxpile)  That's basically 'docker compose' written in java, and using Chef to create the containers.
 Dear gods why would I attempt such a thing?
 Well, we couldn't get buy in on replacing *everything* at once with Docker, so I had to come up with a way to demonstrate that doing X 'in docker' would be 'just as good'.
 So I did.

 Full end to end integration testing of the 'real code', configured the way it would have been 'for real' in the datacenter using the Puppet Modules and later Chef Recipes that were in use 'for real'.
 Worked too.

+Lately I have worked for a couple of shops that are strongly biased towards 'built here' solutions.
+On the one hand, this is cool, because it allowed me to get extremely deep into the wiring of this technology.
+On the other hand it's annoying because there are so many perfectly good wheels out there, freely available.
+Some of them I've personally reinvented multiple times.
+All that work could have been applied to an open source solution that is enjoyed (and maintained) by many.

+If we'd made these projects open source from the start or joined one in progress, not only would they probably be further along now, but the original author (me) would likely still be engaged in supporting them.
+Headcount and available time/energy/focus for any team is always going to be limited.
+When it comes to help, sometimes you gotta take 'yes' for an answer.

 ## Making Stuff Work
 I think of a hacker as someone who can pop the hood and fiddle around inside- make it go, stop, or do something unexpectedly wonderful.
 Someone who is entirely unintimidated by not knowing something, and who's eminently comfortable digging in and figuring it out.